 Next, you will be escorted to an exam room and Dr. Simckes, accompanied by one of his staff, will join you and perform an ultrasound.
 Dr. Simckes performs his own ultrasounds and does not refer you to a third-party or sonographer for this study.
 He believes that part of the reason of our success is that he personally can see your uterus and ovaries so as to make better clinical judgments.
 Usually, there is blood work that he wants to order in which case it may be drawn right after the exam.
 But if your insurance requires a specific lab you will be given requisitions to have the blood drawn elsewhere.

 If there has not been a semen analysis performed, when appropriate, then we would likely want it done as soon as possible.
 We would ask that the man abstains from ejaculation for 48 hours prior to this study and we should be able to have that test done on the day of your first visit.
 Results of this analysis will likely not be available for 24 hours.

 On the day of your first visit, Dr. Simckes will already begin to share with you his thoughts about your condition and possible plans of action to move forward.
-When you leave the blood work will be pending, semen analysis results pending, prior records may not have arrived, then we will ask you to return at a later date to meet with the doctor to follow up and develop a plan that suits your desires and wishes and reality.
+When you leave the blood work will be pending, semen analysis results pending, prior records may not have arrived, then we will ask you to return at a later date to meet with the doctor to follow up and develop a treatment plan that suits your desires, wishes, and reality.